manoj2601/Auto-Instagram-Confessions-Server/README.md

 ## Previous Default approach for Instagram confession page
-1. Receive anonymous confessions via google form.
+1. Receive anonymous confessions via a google form.
-2. copy and paste them to a photo editing software and make a instagram postable photo.
+2. copy and paste them to a photo editing software and make an Instagram postable photo.
-3. save that photo and post it to instagram account with a proper counting.
+3. save that photo and post it to your Instagram account with proper counting.

-> This is very lengthy approach.
+> This is a very lengthy approach.
 Admin has to do a lot of work for posting each confession.

 ## An improvised Solution:
-Here I purpose a program that reads the confessions from google sheet (responses of google forms) and writes them to a specific photo template and posts these photos to instagram with a proper automatic counting.
-If length of the confession if larger than a single template, it creates multiple templates for that confessions and posts an album post with all photos.
+Here I purpose a program that reads the confessions from a google sheet (responses of google forms) and writes them to a specific photo template and posts these photos to Instagram with proper automatic counting.
+If the length of the confession is larger than a single template, it creates multiple templates for that confessions and posts an album post with all photos.

 ## Implementation:
 I used the following python libraries for the implementation: